When you enter a loan or other funding into the Financing page of the forecast, you will see it automatically represented in three locations:

 In the Balance Sheet

-On the Short-Term Debt line of the Balance Sheet, you will see the current cumulative total of your short-term debt.
+On the Short-Term Debt line of the Balance Sheet, you will see the cumulative total of your short-term debt.
 Any new loans you enter into the forecast will increase this total.
 Any monthly payments you make on the principal will decrease the total.

-The amounts shown in the long-term debt line are the portion of your financing that is scheduled to be paid back after the current 12-month period.
+The amounts shown in the long-term debt line are the portion of your financing scheduled to be paid back after the current 12-month period.
 If you enter a loan in your forecast that has terms of more than 12 months, LivePlan will automatically divide it into short-term and long-term amounts.

 Interest payments on these debts are not factored into the Balance Sheet.
 Instead, interest payments are shown in the Profit and Loss statement (above).